CloudMracek/BWM-Tools/README.md

 ## File format
 Unlike responsible file formats this one doesn't have a header.
 It stores data in the following way:

-All values are signed 32bit integers each split into 4 bytes.
+All values are 32bit integers each split into 4 bytes.
 (DWORD) Meaning the final size is always a multiple of 4 therefore the file is 4-byte aligned.

 The data is stored in the file in the following order:
 ```